pyOpenSci/python-package-guide/documentation/write-user-documentation/create-package-tutorials.md

 that  allow you to create reproducible tutorials that are run when your Sphinx documentation builds.

-## CreatePythonpackage tutorials that both help users and test your package's code
+## Create Python package tutorials that run when you build your docs

 Adding well constructed tutorials to your package will make it easier for someone new to begin using your package.